• Home

 27. Vegetable Oil or Canola Oil

-You cannot cook without fat, and vegetable oil or canola oil is the most practical option for your emergency food supply: it has a shelf life of one to two years, it works for sautéing, frying, baking, and making salad dressings, and it’s very inexpensive.
-Keep at least one large bottle in your pantry at all times and replace it when you open it.
-Cooking oil is not optional.
+You can’t cook without some sort of fat, and for your emergency food supply, vegetable or canola oil is the most useful — it has a shelf life of 1-2 years, it can be used for sautéing, frying, baking, and making salad dressings, and it is very cheap.
+Always keep at least 1 big container in your pantry, and replace it as soon as you open it.
+Cooking oil is a must.

 28. Olive Oil